catze-labs/aptoplay-web/public/docs/3-registerUser.md

 );
 ```

-username is optional function parameter.
+username is an optional function parameter.
-If user doesn't specify, will be milliseconds of unix epoch string
+If user doesn't specify, it will be milliseconds of unix epoch string

 ## Usage